 - Vermont took down its last billboard in 1975.
 From 1976-1978, tourism revenues increased by over 50 percent.
 According to Christopher Barbieri, President of the Vermont Chamber of Commerce, “Although there was some initial sensitivity that removing billboards might hurt tourism, it has had the opposite effect.
 Tourism is up for all businesses large and small.”

 - Vermont Country Store founder Lyman Orton said: “The billboard ban provided not only a level playing field for all of us, it opened the roadways to scenic vistas and created more than compensating publicity.
 The absence of billboards in Vermont is the best billboard for all of the tourist business.”

-- Many prime tourist nations prohibit new billboard construction even as their tourism revenues keep rising: Palm Springs and Big Sur, California; Key West, Florida; Martha’s Vineyard, Massachusetts; Kitty Hawk and Nags Head, North Carolina; South Padre Island, Texas; Santa Fe, New Mexico; Aspen and Boulder, Colorado; Holland, Michigan; and Portland, Oregon.
+- Many prime tourist destinations prohibit new billboard construction even as their tourism revenues keep rising: Palm Springs and Big Sur, California; Key West, Florida; Martha’s Vineyard, Massachusetts; Kitty Hawk and Nags Head, North Carolina; South Padre Island, Texas; Santa Fe, New Mexico; Aspen and Boulder, Colorado; Holland, Michigan; and Portland, Oregon.